8 science-backed benefits of taking a cold shower

 6. A cold shower could help you build muscle

 Need another reason to turn down the heat on your post-workout shower?
 It’s been suggested that swapping hot for cold water could help you see more muscle gains.
-Although further research is required into this area, a 2015 study found that cold water immersion attenuated long term gains in muscle mass and strength.
-It also blunted the activation of key proteins and satellite cells in skeletal muscle up to two days after strength exercise[10]
+Although further research is required into this particular cold shower benefit, a 2015 study found that cold water immersion attenuated long term gains in muscle mass and strength.
+It also blunted the activation of key proteins and satellite cells in skeletal muscle up to two days after strength exercise.[11]

 Chronic inflammation is at the root of many of the diseases that represent the leading cause of mortality worldwide, such as heart disease, diabetes, stroke and cancer.
 But, one particularly exciting area of research is looking at how cold habituation decreases inflammatory responses over time.

-Cold showers activate your sympathetic nervous system, lowering levels of the pro-inflammatory cytokines that contribute to chronic inflammation[11].
+So how do cold showers reduce inflammation?
+It’s thought that cold exposure activates your sympathetic nervous system, lowering levels of the pro-inflammatory cytokines that contribute to chronic inflammation[12].

 Where to start